AzamatZarlykov/Sudoku/README.md

 Here are some screenshots of the Sudoku gameplay:

 ![Screenshot 1](/img/menu_levels.png)
 This screenshot shows the main menu of the Sudoku game on the left.
 It includes the `'Start'` and `'Load'` buttons.
-On the left side, it is the window which appears after starting the game where the player can select the difficulty level.
+On the right side, it is the window which appears after starting the game where the player can select the difficulty level.

 ![Screenshot 2](/img/gameplay_load.png)
 This screenshot shows the gameplay once the difficulty is selected, left image, and the loaded game, right image.